Skip to content

 For a solo walker, most paid tools land around $15–$50 a month.
 As with any software, the sticker price hides two extras: per-staff fees on team plans (the cost climbs as you add walkers), and payment processing (around 2.9% + $0.30 per card transaction if the tool collects payment for you).

 • A marketplace taking 20% (Rover) to 40% (some others) of every walk is a permanent tax.
-On $2,000 of monthly walks, 20% is $400 a month — many times the cost of any software.
+On $2,000 of monthly walks, 20% is $400 a month, many times the cost of any software.

-How to choose dog walking software
+How to choose dog walking software: questions to ask before you buy

 1. Solo or team?
 Solo walkers are best served by a flat-price, everything-included tool; multi-walker businesses need staff assignment, roles and pay reports, and should expect per-seat pricing.